BetonQuest/RPGMenu/README.md

 I'm always happy to get this kind of feedback, it really helps improving the plugin.
 If you use the provided templates this saves me a little work. 😄

+## BStats Metrics

+The plugin uses bStats to collect anonymous data which really helps me improving the plugin.
+If you don't want that your server sends data to bStats you can disable it by setting enabled to false in the bStats config file.
+The config can be found in the _/plugins/bStats/config.yml_ file.
+BStats has nearly no effect on your server's performance.

+All collected data can be found [on bstats](https://bstats.org/plugin/bukkit/RPGMenu).

 ## Contributing
 There are multiple ways you can contribute work to this project: